stackhpc/stackhpc-release-train/docs/usage/content-workflows.md

     This should only be performed when package repositories are ready for release.

-The [Promote package repositories](https://github.com/stackhpc/stackhpc-release-train/actions/workflows/package-promote.yml) workflow runs on demand.
+The [Promote package repositories](https://github.com/stackhpc/stackhpc-release-train/actions/workflows/package-promote.yml) workflow is triggered automatically when a change is merged to stackhpc-kayobe-config.
-It should be run when package repositories need to be released.
+It may also be run on demand.

 It runs the following playbooks:

 * `dev-pulp-repo-version-query-kayobe.yml`: Query the Pulp repository versions defined in a Kayobe configuration repository and sets the version map variable `dev_pulp_distribution_rpm_promote_versions` based upon those versions.
 A path to a Kayobe configuration repository must be specified via `kayobe_config_repo_path`.